-The internal audit department - after planning the audits independently and making continual adaptations to risk assessment - conducts process-independent and neutral audits across all of the group's divisions and regions both nationally and abroad.
+The internal audit department - after planning the audits independently and making continual adaptations to risk assessment - conducts process-independent and neutral audits across all of the and dealt with using an appropriate risk policy.
+More information is available in the Management Report.

+group's divisions and regions both nationally and abroad.
 Given its technical and commercial competence, the internal audit department is an important element of the group's internal control systems.
 The internal audits serve to monitor the effectiveness of the risk management and control and to evaluate the management and monitoring processes.
-The comprehensive approach, the use of uniform auditing standards and the neutral reporting
+The comprehensive approach, the use of uniform auditing standards and the neutral reporting further contribute to the standardisation of processes and structures.